cybrcrime/cs390wap-f24-page/content/syllabus/_index.md

 ## DRC Accommodations

-In order to make this course as student-friendly as possible, all lectures will be recorded and uploaded to Brightspace, attendance will not be recorded, there will be no exams / timed assessments, and no restrictions will be placed on seating, note-taking, etc.
+In order to make this course as student-friendly as possible, all lectures will be uploaded to Brightspace, attendance will not be recorded, there will be no exams / timed assessments, and no restrictions will be placed on seating, note-taking, etc.

 If you are a student (with accommodations) in need of extensions, preferred seating, or anything related, please notify an instructor and we will coordinate.